 - Symptoms of mesothelioma may not even appear until the cancer has spread throughout the body, according to the Mayo Clinic.

-- Mesothelioma has no cure and is almost always fatal.
+- Mesothelioma has no cure and is almost always fatal due to how late it is discovered.
 However, some people diagnosed with this cancer have achieved long-term survivorship with medical treatments like surgery, chemotherapy, and radiation.

 Need help navigating a mesothelioma diagnosis?
-Our caring and dedicated Patient Advocates have information on treatment options, financial aid, and other resources that may be able to make your mesothelioma journey a little easier.
+Our caring and dedicated Patient Advocates can help you find top doctors, treatment options, financial assistance, and more.

 United States Mesothelioma Statistics